flyteorg/flyte/docs/source/gen/flytectl_get_workflow.rst

 flytectl get workflow
 ---------------------

-Get workflow resources
+Gets workflow resources

 Synopsis
 ~~~~~~~~

-Retrieve all the workflows within project and domain (workflow,workflows can be used interchangeably in these commands):
+Retrieve all the workflows within project and domain (workflow/workflows can be used interchangeably in these commands):
 ::

  flytectl get workflow -p flytesnacks -d development